 - Mental-health instances: OPI and VRI work best when the patient is situated in one place and focused on communication.
 However, onsite interpreters are most effective on those occasions where the patient is mentally ill, combative, confused, or has experienced some sort of head trauma.

-- Traumatic cases: In cases of traumatic injury, it is recommended to work with an onsite interpreter when possible, given that a patient’s ability to communicate via phone or video may be impaired.
+- Traumatic cases: In cases of traumatic injury, it is recommended to work with an onsite interpreter, given that a patient’s ability to communicate via phone or video may be impaired.
 Also, in traumatic cases of assault or abuse, the patient may prefer an onsite interpreter given the personal nature of the information being conveyed.

 Blending OPI and VRI

 When an onsite interpreter is not available for any reason, an alternative modality like OPI or VRI can be utilized rather than rescheduling for a later date to ensure compliance and provide quality care.